theandrewliu/OverRated/docs/journals/jeremy-mao.md

 I was able to work on the form js files and work on the bulk of the code.
 I was able to finish the Login, SignUp, and ReviewForm.
 I created the chat js file and added some code into the file.
 The login and signup form was not pretty in any sense.

 ## June 3, 2022
 I added all of the code from the websocket code from Learn into the Chat.js and chat.py files.
+I was suprised with how much I was able to read but not completely understand.

 ## June 6, 2022
 Finished more of the form js files with getting operational.
 Added a few more js files for details and list.
 Tried to implement background image to the main page but having difficulty finding the right method.
 Updated the app.js files.

 ## June 7, 2022
-Added a few photos.
-Cleaned up some of the forms.
+Added a few photos into the images folder in public.
+Looking to place a few photos to make the app more photogenic.
+Worked on the forms js files.
 Added the code for Reviewlist.

 ## June 8, 2022
 Worked on the Profile form.
-Fixed height where it's now a sliding scale.
+Fixed height where it's now a sliding scale but isn't displaying values.
 Changed Pronouns, Sexual Ori and Gender into a select option.

 ## June 9, 2022
 Connected and fixed the profilecreation.js.
 Added interested in, ethnicity and location to the profile form and creation.
 I was able to get the Chat.js to start working and showing messages.

 ## June 10, 2022
+I was able to get websockets to display username and connect with profile usernames.
+I fixed the radio button and cleaned up the code.